 Overstrand's population growth has picked-up since 2017 and we need to increase our efforts to ensure that service delivery keep-up with the increased demand if to ensure that our HDI keep improving and don't regress.
 Our population is already putting severe pressure on the capacity of educational institutions to accommodate learners.
 And our biggest socio-economic risks are (1) rising inequality, (2) rising indigent households, and (3) stagnating economic growth.

 1 Per capita income is the average income in a population per year i.e. total income divided by the total population.

-2 The HDI assess the relative socio-economic development in a country through a composite of education, housing, access to basic services, health, life expectancy and infant mortality rate as indicators.
+education, housing, access to basic services, health, life expectancy and infant mortality rate as indicators.